start working less?

 Will you be reaching the AOW state pension age within five years and would you like to start working less?
 In that case, the Vitality pact is a possible option.
 If you take part in the Vitality pact, you will reduce the number of working hours per week while maintaining your pension accrual.
-This brochure tells you more about this scheme and what it means for you.
+You can read more about the scheme here.

 % that you work

 WHEN CAN YOU PARTICIPATE IN THE VITALITY PACT?